-As a patient, writer and respected advocate, she sends this open letter to the techmeisters of Silicon Valley.
+As a patient, writer and respected advocate, she sent this open letter to the tech hypemeisters of Silicon Valley.

 I hope they’re paying attention.